happycodinguk/telegram-system-monitor/README.txt

 AUTOMATIC INSTALL PROCESS
 ###############################################################################################
 1st.
 Take a look over the files, always a good process for any third party installs!
-There's five very small scripts.
+There are five very small scripts.
 Then there are the systemd .service and .timer files to run these.
 Your single telegram config file which is for all scripts.
 You edit this to change to new bot!